singhabhinavv/LendingClubProjectML/README.md

 # LendingClubProjectML
-This is a project done by Abhinav singh using ML algo.
+This is a project done by Abhinav singh, Abhishek Raj Choudhary and Diviosho using ML algo.